Lakeview

 No analysis available

-I searched for mentions of a parking waitlist or instructions to join a waiting list for parking, but found nothing.
-The public remarks only refer to parking stalls being assigned or reserved.
+I searched for parking waitlist language such as "parking waitlist," "waiting list," or instructions to join one, but found none.
+The public remarks only mention assigned or dedicated stalls.

 No analysis available

-I looked for card/fob access terms such as keycard entry, card reader, or electronic access.
-The remarks mention a private entrance, a gated courtyard entry, and a security system to activate, but nothing about card-based building security.
+I searched for card/fob access and similar security access terms.
+The remarks mention a gated courtyard entry, private entrances, and a security system prewire, but nothing about card-based building access.

 No analysis available